LuiseFreese/mermaid/docs/GLOBAL-CHOICES-GUIDE.md

 5. **Real-time Validation** - The React interface provides immediate feedback on JSON format and content
 6. **Process Deployment** - Continue through the wizard to deploy global choices as part of your complete solution
 7. **Monitor progress** - Watch real-time logs in the React interface showing creation status

-#### Step 3: Verify in Dataverse

-After processing, verify your global choices in Dataverse:

-1. Navigate to **Power Apps** → **Data** → **Choice Sets**
-2. Find your newly created choice sets by name
-3. Verify they are assigned to your specified solution
-4. Check that all options and labels are correct

 ### Combining Both Methods